GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: "Alternative extension distribution options"
+title: "Alternative extension installation methods"
 date: 2012-09-17
-updated: 2018-06-12
+updated: 2022-01-25
-description: How to distibute Chrome Extensions outside of the Chrome Web Store.
+description: How to install Chrome Extensions via preference file or Windows registry.
 ---

-{% include 'partials/extensions/mv2page-in-mv3.md' %}

 All Chrome extensions must be distributed either directly from the Chrome Web Store or by using the mechanisms described below.
 Failure to comply with one of these distribution methods constitutes a